Smart College Recruitment Targets Wisely Using Segmentation

 Segmentation – How do you get to this point?

-First step is to look at your data and come up with a clear, data-driven definition of ‘successful student’.
+The first step is to look at your data and come up with a clear, data-driven definition of ‘successful student’.
 For example, factors might include:

 - In the past 2 years/24 months, how frequently was the student enrolled